George Kellie: Return to Leith

 When Kellie returned to surgical practice in Leith he maintained his military links by becoming Surgeon to the Royal Leith Volunteers.
 In 1802 he became a fellow of the Royal College of Surgeons of Edinburgh (RCSEd) and was elected a Burgess of the City of Edinburgh, a necessary prerequisite to practise as a surgeon-apothecary.
 On 12 September 1803 he graduated MD from the University of Edinburgh Medical School with a thesis entitled ‘de Electricitate animale’, by now obviously able to pay the graduation fee.
 On 21 November 1805 he married Ann Wight, daughter of Robert Wight of the Murrays near Ormiston in East Lothian, maintaining his family links with that region.
 He now published a series of papers on a diverse range of medical and surgical topics.
-In 1805 he was elected a member of the Aesculapian Club.
+In 1805 he was elected a member of the Aesculapian Club. and in 1811 he was elected a member of the Harveian Society of Edinburgh.

 Paper on intracranial circulation

 In the paper which was to give Kellie lasting eponymous fame he describes the post mortem appearances in the bodies of two individuals found dead after lying outside after a storm.
 He was asked by local magistrates to try to establish the cause of death.
 Kellie noted that the veins in the meninges and surface of the brain were congested and the associated arteries were relatively bloodless while the brain was otherwise normal.
 In concluding that the individuals died from exposure he quotes a similar case described by Samuel Quelmalz (1696–1758) where exposure results in a progression through weariness, lassitude, drowsiness, coma and death which he ascribes to disordered cerebral circulation.
 He concluded 'When the cavity of the cranium is encroached upon by depression of its walls compensation may be made at the expense of circulatory fluid within the head; less blood is admitted and circulated'.
 Kellie gave credit to two of his Edinburgh contemporaries for their contributions in the shaping of this concept, Alexander Monro secundus (' … my illustrious preceptor in anatomy, the second Monro') and John Abercrombie.
 Monro had stated that since the healthy cranial cavity is rigid and of constant volume and the brain 'is nearly incompressible, the quantity of blood within the head must remain the same'.
 Later in the paper Kellie described how Monro, aware of his interest, invited him jointly to examine the brains of executed criminals and sent him descriptions of autopsy findings in other similar cases.
 He gives Abercrombie particular credit when he writes 'the argument has already been taken up and illustrated by Dr Abercrombie, in his ingenious analysis of apoplexy … '.
 In 1818 Abercrombie indeed had ‘proposed a doctrine’ clearly setting out the hypothesis.